1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Discover the allowed characters for a domain name

-This guide details the allowed and valid characters when you need to create a domain name (up to 63
+This guide details the allowed and prohibited characters when creating a domain name (up to 63 characters) with Infomaniak.

 Preamble

-- The allowed characters in a domain name are determined by the technical standards defined by the domain name regulatory body, generally the Internet Corporation for Assigned Names and Numbers (ICANN) at the global level, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.
+- The allowed characters in a domain name are determined by the technical standards established by the Internet Corporation for Assigned Names and Numbers (ICANN) and, where applicable, by national or regional regulatory bodies, such as AFNIC for

-- To understand the possibilities offered at the level of an email address itself (distinct part coming before the at sign @), refer to this other guide.
+.frdomains. - To understand the possibilities offered at the level of an email address (part before the at sign

 There are also domain extensions that allow the use of accented characters or other special characters.
 These rules may vary depending on the specific domain extension (such as .fr, .com, .net, etc.) and the policies established by the relevant regulatory bodies.